T-Python-Sep-24/UNIT-1-PROJECT/README.md

 # FitTracker

-A command-line tool to help users log workouts, track meals, monitor progress, and achieve their health and fitness goals.
+A command-line app to help users log workouts, track meals, monitor progress, and achieve their health and fitness goals.
 This project allows users to stay on top of their fitness routines while maintaining an organized and data-driven approach to health tracking.

 ## Features